gavintapp/magda/doc/roadmap.md

 **User Management/Administration**: Currently it's possible to create an account with Magda and log in, but there's very little ability to change your details, or for administrators to ban or delete abusive accounts - these features need to be added.

 **Access Control**: Currently Magda has two roles: `isAdmin=true` and `isAdmin=false`.
-We want to build Role-Based Access Control into magda so that fine-grained policies can be set as to what users are allowed to change or see what within the system.
+We want to build Role-Based Access Control into Magda so that fine-grained policies can be set as to what users are allowed to change or see within the system.

 ## Long-Term Priorities (next 2 years)